 To further complicate things, standard testing of visual and hearing exams won’t necessarily indicate problems.
 In fact, visual and auditory issues are often missed.
 Most exams for vision and hearing at schools and in the doctor’s office do not test for deeper visual and auditory issues.

-If sensory issues are found, addressing these issues with appropriate therapies as early and as thoroughly as possible is important.
-I find that brain balancing therapies that help coordinate the right and left sides to be more effective than occupational therapy.
+If sensory issues are found, addressing these issues with appropriate therapies as thoroughly as possible is important.
+I find integrative therapies to be quicker and more effective than occupational therapy.
 Vision therapy is quite effective when followed through and done regularly.
 I have seen a child who was very resistant to vision therapy (because it made him nauseous) suddenly become more open to it, and advance significantly after addressing his vestibular issues first.* The correct sensory therapies will reconnect wiring in the brain that is out of balance, solving the problem at its core.
 Only once that’s done can you or a professional see more clearly if there are other issues.
 (A child cannot receive tutoring for dyslexia while there are unresolved vision issues – that is like teaching a child to run without first mending their broken leg.)

 An important point to make here is that these therapies can be intense for some kids and can temporarily exacerbate behaviors.
 At one point, Dennis stopped auditory therapy because he was very resistant to it.
 At about the same time his challenging behavior escalated.
 I urged the parent to continue the therapy, but with someone who knew how to regulate it according to what he could tolerate, and who could help balance his system while he was going through it.